ashiskb/biswasa-web/_posts/2022-09-19-blog-biswas-2.md

 ---

 # Autograding with nbgrader
+`nbgrader` is a tool that facilitates creating and `automatic` grading assignments in the Jupyter notebook.
+It allows instructors to easily create notebook-based assignments that include both coding exercises and written free-responses. `nbgrader` then also provides a streamlined interface for quickly grading completed assignments.

+For an overview and demonstration of nbgrader’s core functionality, check out the talk on nbgrader given at SciPy 2017:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5WUm0QuJdFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Setting up nbgrader (for instructors)
 1. Be sure to create a python virtual environment first.
 2. Install with pip: `pip install nbgrader`